BilalHadid/BilalHadid/README.md

 Here are some ideas to get you started:

 - 🔭 A passionate Full Stack developer ...
 - 🌱 I’m currently learning ...
-AWS CDK
+K8s
 - ⚡ Fun fact: ...

 - 😄Sorry For Private Repo